Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Diagnostics

-Diagnosis of hypercapnia is based on:
+Hypercapnia is diagnosed based on:

-• subjective sensations of the patient;
+• subjective feelings of the patient;

-• objective signs of hypercapnia corresponding to the early or late development of poisoning and its severity;
+• objective signs of hypercapnia, corresponding to the early or late development of poisoning and its severity;

 • laboratory test results.

-The most reliable method is the determination of the concentration of carbon dioxide in arterial blood.
-The normal content of carbon dioxide is noted at a partial pressure ranging from 4.7 to 6 kPa, which corresponds to 35–45 mm Hg.
+The most reliable method is to determine the concentration of carbon dioxide in arterial blood.
+Normal carbon dioxide levels are observed at partial pressures ranging from 4.7 to 6 kPa, which corresponds to 35–45 mmHg.
 Art.

-To track the development of gaseous acidosis, a medical analyzer is used - a capnograph, which determines the content of carbon dioxide in the blood by its partial pressure in the air during exhalation.
+To track the development of gas acidosis, a medical analyzer is used - a capnograph, which determines the content of carbon dioxide in the blood by its partial pressure in the air during exhalation.

 Treatment